Helene Fischer Live 2017/2018

 The Helene Fischer Live 2017/2018 is a European concert tour by German singer Helene Fischer.
 It began on 12 September 2017, in Hannover, Germany at the TUI Arena and continued throughout Europe, finally concluding on 15 September 2018 in Arnhem at GelreDome.

 The tour visited arenas throughout 2017 and 2018.
 According to reports, ticket sales had up to 500,000 after only just a few days on sale.
 For the summer of 2018, a stadium tour was also announced with 14 concerts in Europe, which will be her biggest tour to date.

-According to Forbes, Fischer, who ist mostly unknown outside from German speaking Europe, earned from June 2017 to June 2018 over $30,000,000 and placed at No.8 on the list, earning more than Britney Spears and Celine Dion.
+According to Forbes, Fischer, who is mostly unknown outside from German speaking Europe, earned from June 2017 to June 2018 over $30,000,000 and placed at No.8 on the list, earning more than Britney Spears and Celine Dion.